Jim Newcomer, Ph.D.

 Coaching

-Some of my clients have relied on me to support them along the path, and I do it mostly for free, with ongoing conversations.
-I ask questions, dig for information, and suggest things that keep their BICs, and therefore their projects alive and moving ahead.
+Some of my clients have relied on me to support them along the path, and I do it with ongoing conversations, mostly for free.
+I ask questions, dig for information, encourage by pointing out the good parts, and suggest things that keep their BICs, and therefore their projects alive and moving ahead.

 This has been for me the most rewarding aspect of the work, but it seldom starts as a coaching engagement.
-Usually it just turns into that as we go along working together on a long and significant book.
+Usually we start with developmental editing, and it just turns into coaching as we go along working together on a long and significant book.

 Isn’t that what you want to write?